THE WRONG TODD

 “Why does age matter to you?”
 Koka asked.

 “I’ve been teasing Joe about dating a younger man.
 Now that’s going to be something else I can check off my to-do list.”

 Koka snorted.
 She was an easy woman to read.
 “How old was the woman your ex married?”

 “Okay.
 You got me.
 My husband married a woman half my age, but I’m not trying to get even.
 Men half my age remind me of my children.
 I joke about it, but I couldn’t go there.”

 Koka smiled again, but he wanted to laugh.
 She was very at ease making fun of herself.
 “I have a daughter who is nineteen.
-She started college this year—University of California at Berkley.
+She started college this year—the University of California at Berkley.
 She is majoring in music.”

 “I have a college sophomore and a freshman.
-Both are at University of Washington.
+Both are at the University of Washington.
 One has been talking about Berkley, but that’s a bit out of my college budget.
-Neither have chosen majors yet.
+Neither has chosen majors yet.
 I’m just happy they’re both in school and getting decent grades.
-Hopefully they’ll find their calling as they find themselves.”
+Hopefully, they’ll find their calling as they find themselves.”

 They stood looking at each other in shared understanding until a flash went off nearby.
 It was not the professional photographer.